The ECX Project

 We are investigating how changes in our sampling algorithms – necessary because of exascale power constraints – impact the cognitive value of the resulting data.
 Our goal is perceptual and cognitive optimization of tools that enhance analytic workflows while minimizing power consumption.
 We will pursue a three phase approach to the research, isolating specific portions of the potentially vast experimental space, in order to be able to draw conclusions across scales – from supercomputers to compute nodes, down to the subsystems of the compute node.
 We have assembled a team of experts from the diverse areas of Algorithms, Power, and Cognition/Perception to address the issues inherent in the optimization of the human/compute system at exascale.

 This website is an ongoing document of the people, the research and the results from the ECX project.

 The ECX project has resulted in several online communities that include a variety of open source software, websites, interactive tools, and information that you can take advantage of.
 We invite you to use these tools, and add to them as well.

 - An open source toolkit designed to help you conduct image-based perceptual studies on your own visualizations.

-- The ECX Test Harness (ETH) (repository to be release soon)
+- The ECX Experimental Test Harness (ETH) (Experimental Test Harness GitHub)